Axway/open-banking-docs/content/en/docs/Configuration/amplify-agents.md

 You have the following options to apply this configuration:

-* **New APIM install**: If you are ready with the entire setup mentioned above, before the first installing the APIM Helm charts, simply follow the [Installation - APIM Helm charts](/docs/deployment/installation/apim).
+* **New APIM install**: If you are ready with the entire setup mentioned above before installing the APIM Helm charts, complete the [APIM Helm charts installation](/docs/deployment/installation/apim).
 * **Update APIM instance**: If you want to set up these agent deployment values after installing the APIM Helm charts, you need to update your existing Helm chart with the amplifyAgents values.
 Execute the following command from the open-banking-apim parent directory.

 ``` bash